Laoode/dashbboard-reflex/README.md

 # Employee Data Deductions App

-This app is used to showcase and edit tabular data live in an app.
-It links up with a persistent database, such as [Neon](https://neon.tech).
+This app is used to showcase and edit tabular data live in an app with database used [Supabase](https://supabase.com/)

 ## Usage